-Risk assessments of the district’s buildings are conducted annually by security staff.
-As an added measure, the district is working on scheduling the Pennsylvania State Police to perform risk assessments of our schools in the coming months.
+Risk assessments of the district’s buildings are conducted by security staff.
+As an added measure, the district had the Pennsylvania State Police perform risk assessments of our schools.

 All classrooms and offices have a quick-reference, crisis response guide that covers various emergency situations.

 The district creates safe, supportive school environments by providing school-wide behavioral expectations, caring school climate programs, positive interventions and supports, psychological and counseling services, and violence prevention programs.

 The district and local law enforcement have a very strong partnership.
 Law enforcement personnel regularly participate in the review of our security and emergency procedures.
 Radnor police officers regularly visit all our schools and are always available to provide assistance upon request.